Learn whether mechanical breakdown insurance is right for you and compare leading providers.

-New vehicles are protected under a manufacturer’s warranty (also known as a factory warranty) for a specific number of years or miles.
-A typical manufacturer’s warranty is a 3-year/36,000 mile warranty.
-After your car passes the manufacturer’s time or mileage threshold, you are now fully responsible for most or all repairs to your vehicle.
+If you buy a new car, your vehicle is protected under a manufacturer’s warranty (also known as a factory warranty) for a specific number of years or miles, typically 3 years/36,000 miles.
+But once your car passes the time or mileage threshold, whichever comes first, you are fully responsible for most or all repairs to your vehicle.

 Used car owners often find that their vehicle’s factory warranty already expired or is expiring in the near future.
 Many of these car owners wish to extend the coverage provided by their factory warranty but are not sure how to do so.

 In this article, our review team discusses what mechanical breakdown insurance is, what it covers, and whether mechanical breakdown insurance for used cars is offered today.
 We'll also take a look at a popular alternative to mechanical breakdown insurance – an extended car warranty.
 You can get free quotes from the industry's highest-rated warranty companies below to see how much you would pay for coverage.

 In this article:

 - Does My Used Car Qualify For Mechanical Breakdown Insurance?

 - Pros And Cons Of Mechanical Breakdown Insurance

 - Mechanical Breakdown Insurance Vs An Extended Car Warranty